cooper-ross/twine/README.md

 # Twine: Dynamic Language Compiler with LLVM

 A high-performance compiler for a dynamic language, built in C++17 with direct LLVM IR generation and native machine code output.
-This is a true compiler, not a transpiler, and it implements a full multi-stage pipeline including custom lexical analysis, recursive descent parsing, AST construction, type inference, and LLVM-based optimization.
-It also features a dynamic typing system, memory-safe symbol management, and seamless C library integration!
-Built entirely to help me learn more about compiler design and lower level programming.
+It's a true compiler, not a transpiler, so it implements a full multi-stage pipeline including custom lexical analysis, recursive descent parsing, AST construction, type inference, and LLVM-based optimization.

 ## Table of Contents